 Reviews for Sertraline to treat Premenstrual Dysphoric Disorder

-Review by works for me! (taken for 2 to 5 years):
+Review by goodasnew (taken for 1 to 2 years):

 Zoloft (sertraline): I've suffered from Premenstrual Dysphoric Disorder for about 5 years.
 I tried Seasonique for two years and thought it was working, but every time I had blood work done my markers for heart disease were off the charts.
 It was so strange and no one could figure out why.
 I also gained A LOT of weight.
 I stopped taking the Seasonique and went on the 50 mg Zoloft which I take from day 7 until I menstruate.
 It has changed my life.
 Before, I felt like abandoning my entire life and felt so guilty that I couldn't enjoy my children at all.
 But now I'm able to get perspective on things.
 I don't rage and I'm able to manage my PMDD.
 I would recommend it to anyone suffering.
 It's the only thing I take now and my blood work is all normal.